 Where to Start?

-We have chosen a script to install krew.
-It is not a bad thing.
-We don’t rely on other software package managers, because krew itself is a kubectl plugin managed by krew.
+We have chosen a script to install krew, and it is not a bad thing.
+The formal reasoning behind this decision was the simplicity of distributing a plugin over using ten different package managers to reach all different platforms.
+We do not rely on other software package managers because krew itself is a kubectl plugin managed by krew.

 kubectl plugin install ca-cert